Carbon (2018 film): Production

 According to Venu, Fahadh was in his mind for the lead role from the beginning, "It was conceptualised and written with Fahadh in mind and I could not have made the film with someone else".
 Principal photography began by mid-August 2017.
 It was originally scheduled to begin by the end of March, but the "state-of-the-art" movie camera the makers ordered from abroad arrived only by August.
-The first schedule of filming that continued till mid-October completed inside the forests in Kattappana, Idukki district.
-Later it was shot in Erattupetta, Erumely, and Pala in Kottayam district, and in Wayanad.
+The first schedule of filming continued till mid-October was completed inside the forests in Kattappana, Idukki district.
+Later, it was shot in Erattupetta, Erumely, and Pala in Kottayam district, and in Wayanad.
 The film completely used sync sound.
 The film was shot in 12 locations, including Theni and Attappadi.

 Music

 The original songs were composed by Vishal Bhardwaj, with lyrics by Rafeeq Ahamed.
 The film score was composed by Bijibal.